 Embrace Buyer Personas

+The reason envelopes with stamps on them get opened first is likely because it took a human to put a stamp on the envelope, whereas a machine probably took care of the metering.
+Stamps imply a more personal message.
 Local direct mail success is all about establishing that powerful, intimate connection with real people and getting them to view you in the same light.
 Though it’s a small step to take, it’s one that can pay off huge.

-Consider Including a Valuable Item The Reader Can Give Away
+Consider Including a Valuable Item the Reader Can Give Away

 Include Coupons With Expiration Dates